Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Feedback

-Deep COACH \citep{arumugam_dlcoach_2019} extends COACH to incorporate recent deep learning and RL trends that are used in more complex environments that require high-dimensional observations.
-Three additional components including a convolutional autoencoder, experience replay, and an entropy regularization are integrated into the framework.
-As in Deep TAMER, a convolutional autoencoder enables an end-to-end control, directly using raw input observations.
-The parameterized actor network estimates the probability distribution over the action space $\pi_\theta(a | s)$.
+\paragraph{Deep COACH} Similar to Deep TAMER, \citet{arumugam_dlcoach_2019} extend COACH by incorporating a DQN \citep{mnih_dqn_2015} to increase aptitude and deal with high-dimensional state spaces.
+There are three new components that are added to the base COACH framework: a convolutional autoencoder, experience replay, and entropy regularization.
+Just as in Deep TAMER, a pretrained convolutional autoencoder is used to enable raw image input and improve the sample efficiency through the unsupervised pre-training with reconstruction loss.

-Modifications to the replay buffer are made by storing windows of experience (i.e., trajectories or series of transitions) where upon reception of human feedback the entire window is stored.
-Upon storage, a single human feedback $h$ is mapped to the last state transition in the window.
-The buffer is further extended by integration of importance sampling where the importance sampling with a ratio $\rho = \frac{\pi_{\theta_t} (A_{t-1} | S_{t-1})}{\pi_{\theta_{t-1}} (A_{t-1} | S_{t-1})}$ accounts for the discrepancy between the target policy $\pi_{\theta_t}$ at $t$ and the behavior policy $\pi_{\theta_{t-1}}$ at $t-1$.
-The actor's eligibility trace (Eq. (\ref{rt_COACH_et})) is now updated as
+Instead of using a basic replay buffer that stores single experiences (i.e., a state-tuple and feedback), Deep COACH modifies the buffer to store windows of experience (i.e., trajectories).
+A trajectory is stored whenever feedback is received.
+Upon storage, the feedback $h$ is mapped to the last state transition in the trajectory such that reward aggregation is no longer done.
+Importance sampling $\rho = \frac{\pi_{\theta_t} (A_{t-1} | S_{t-1})}{\pi_{\theta_{t-1}} (A_{t-1} | S_{t-1})}$ is also used to account for the discrepancy between the current policy $\pi_{\theta_t}$ and the behavior policy $\pi_{\theta_{t-1}}$ at $t-1$.
+The actor's eligibility trace (\eqref{rt_COACH_et}) is then updated as

-where $e_{\lambda}$ is updated for each transition in a window of length $L$.
+where $e_{\lambda}$ is updated for each transition in the trajectory.
 Once all transitions for a window have been used to update $e_{\lambda}$, $h$ is then applied to $e_{\lambda}$ such that